piotr-rzepa/flaskr-kubernetes/README.md

 docker-compose convert
 ```

-To run a stack in detached mode (including building any missing images):
+To run a stack in _detached_ mode (including building any missing images):

 ```bash
 docker-compose up --build -d
 ```

-To remove stack and any related volumes / orphan containers:
+To remove stack and any related volumes/orphan containers:

 ```bash
 docker compose down -v --remove-orphans
 ```

-### Kubernetes setup - Kind
+## Kubernetes Kind Cluster setup - v3.0.0

 Kubernetes cluster consists of two worker nodes and one control-plane node, all running K8s v1.26.0, deployed using [Kind](https://kind.sigs.k8s.io/).
 The config file for Kind Cluster is defined in `kind-example-config.yaml`.
+You can create the cluster running `kind create cluster --config kind-example-config.yaml`.
-The following addition:
+The following addition in the config file:

 ```yaml
   extraPortMappings: